-This requirement applies to: undergraduates taking six hours or more and paying the student health fee, graduate students taking six hours or more and all international students.
+*Proof of Health Insurance applies to: Undergraduates taking six hours or more and paying the student health fee, graduate students taking six hours or more, graduate students with assistantships, UofSC School of Medicine students enrolled in 1 or more hours and all international students.

 The Waiver Process

 For Spring 2021, the waiver system will open for enrollment on November 2, 2020.
 Please have your health insurance information available and go to: sc.myahpcare.com and enter your information.
 Be sure to complete all sections of the waiver.